 More About Steph

 I am a cis-gender straight white female, and my goal and desire is to create a safe, inclusive, open space for everyone I speak with.
 I offer an open heart, open ears and welcome the tough conversations.
-I continue to educate myself and strive to be a better ally to my BIPOC and LGBTQAI2S friends and clients.
+I continue to educate myself and strive to be a better ally to my BIPOC and LGBTQAI2S, and sex worker friends and clients.